-Highland Titles sell souvenir plots of Scottish land.
-They have only done so for the last ten years, but selling souvenir plots of land has been a simple, legal process in Britain for at least fifty years, endorsed and popularised by the highest in the land.
+Highland Titles sell souvenir plots of land in Scotland and Ireland.
+They have only done so for the last fifteen years, but selling souvenir plots of land has been a simple, legal process in Britain for at least fifty years, endorsed and popularised by the highest in the land.

 Her Majesty’s Solicitor General for England and Wales in 1971 was Sir Geoffrey Howe, Queen’s Counsel, Member of the United Kingdom Parliament and an Officer of the Crown He praised the potential benefits of selling souvenir plots for fundraising in a parliamentary speech in the following terms “it helps the balance of payments and it gladdens the hearts of our continental cousins and enables them to obtain a splendidly medieval looking deed of title, which, no doubt, they display at some appropriate place in their homes.”
 He welcomed the fact that anyone might “purchase a ‘square foot of Old England’ for a comparatively modest sum”.
 He brought out the lighthearted nature of the sale by explaining that people might use their plots for “pole squatting” or flying an American flag.
 However he also expressed concerns about the burden that registering these titles would impose on the Land Registry.
 He anticipated that many millions of plots might be sold and registering them might in turn impose a considerable burden on the registration process.